Friday, 21 August 2020

 b) Birth Certificate

-c) ransfer certificate from school with date of birth mentioned on it
+c) Transfer certificate from school with date of birth mentioned on it

 d) 10th Standard Mark Sheet